Termination rates: Components

 Historically, each of these steps could be carried out via a separate company, and the toll paid by the originating (or in some cases the receiving) caller would be split among the three providers.
-In the United States, the long-distance connection between the two local telephone company offices was furnished by the Bell System, until that was dismantled in 1984 with the mandated splitting of American Telephone & Telegraph (AT&T for anti-trust reasons.
-Since then, especially with the two largest remaining companies – AT&T (the same name, but quite different equipment and service) and Verizon), if the same company provides all three components it keeps the entire charge (toll) paid by the customer.
+In the United States, the long-distance connection between the two local telephone company offices was furnished by the Bell System, until that was dismantled in 1984 with the mandated splitting of American Telephone & Telegraph (AT&T) for anti-trust reasons.
+Since then, especially with the two largest remaining companies – AT&T (the same name, but quite different equipment and service) and Verizon, if the same company provides all three components it keeps the entire charge (toll) paid by the customer.
 Otherwise, the money received is divided; this is known as intercarrier compensation (ICC) and is intended to keep the telecommunications system functioning, by having every phone company receive compensation for the use of its network.

-Through 2019 this was the system used for most international phone calls.
+Until 2019 this was the system used for most international phone calls.
 The originating company in the originating country collects the money (except for collect calls, in which the receiver agrees to pay), keeps some for its expenses, pays some to a company which connects the two countries' networks, and pays another charge, the termination charge, to the company or government agency which connects the incoming international call to the subscriber's equipment in the destination country.
 While the toll for intra-country (domestic) calls is often controlled by government regulation, there is no world supervision of international call charges.
 The destination country company or government agency can charge anything the market will bear for its portion of the call — sometimes this varies depending on the part of the receiving country being called — and the originating company must collect and remit this fee to the destination country.
 As of 2019, there are dramatic differences between countries in the charge demanded by the receiving company for completing (terminating) the call.
 For example, on one network the 2019 cost of calling from the United States to the Dominican Republic is 6¢ ($0.06) per minute, while a connection to Cuba, a shorter distance, is 92¢ per minute.
 To some extent this reflects different costs and efficiencies in different countries, but it is used by some countries as a revenue source.